JulesVerne22/Bombgineers-Docs/pages/User-Docs/how-to-play.md

 As per the case of the norden bombsight, the bombsight had the capability of releasing the bomb automatically based on a few factors.

 First, the bombsight calculates the angle where the user is aiming there crosshair.
-This is not too difficult as long as the True Veritcal is accurate (True Vertical references what the gyroscope thinks is vertical).
+This is not too difficult as long as the True Vertical is accurate (True Vertical references what the gyroscope thinks is vertical).

 Additionally, based on the inputs from the user (i.e. ATF, Trail, and rate), the bombsight will calculate a necessary drop angle.